- General Questions

 Accordion

-January 1, 2026.
-The law is now in effect.
+The law went into effect on January 1, 2026.
 Stores should have depleted existing plastic bag inventory and transitioned to compliant bags.

 Plastic bags take hundreds of years to decompose, pollute waterways, harm wildlife, and cannot be recycled in curbside programs because they jam sorting equipment.

-The county amended its ordinance to align with state requirements prohibiting plastic bags at checkout for businesses under state jurisdiction.
-This does not change existing requirements for restaurants and other county-regulated retail establishments.
+Alameda County amended its ordinance to align with state requirements prohibiting plastic bags at checkout for businesses under state jurisdiction which includes retail stores that sell food and/or alcohol.
+This does not change existing requirements for county-regulated businesses which includes restaurants and retail establishments that do not sell food and/or alcohol.

 For Stores